MoinJulian/MoinJulian/README.md

 My finished projects can be found on my [website](https://moinjulian.com).

+### My favourite Project

+My favorite project is my golf game SvelteKit applications, a website with three different golf games and a user authentication with SvelteKit and MongoDB.
+The user can save the games in the database and copy the data from the games tab and paste it on the right game, also the games are always saved in the local storage, so the user can continue playing from their old save game no matter if he has reloaded the site or accidentally closed it, to start a new game the user has to click on the Restart Game button or a team must have won, only then the data will be deleted from localStorage.

+Here you can play the games: [Golf Games](https://golf.moinjulian.com)

 ## YouTube

 In case you know German you can find tutorials on my [YouTube channel](https://www.youtube.com/@moinjulian).